How to Get a Stuck Light Bulb Out of a Recessed Socket?

 You may also like: How to fix broken LED light strip

-Method 2: Use Pliers or a Light Bulb Wrench
+Method 2: Utilize Pliers or a Light Bulb Wrench for Safe Removal

 If the light bulb is still stuck, you’ll need to use a tool to try and loosen it.
 A pair of pliers or a light bulb wrench is a good place to start.
 To use a pair of pliers, grip the base of the light bulb firmly and twist counterclockwise.
 If you’re using a light bulb wrench, follow the same process, but be sure to grip the bulb firmly so you don’t slip.